tclards/3D_Renderer_V1/README.md

 This project makes use of a free-use 3rd party library called Gateware, developed and provided by professors at Full Sail University.

-Build with cmake using "cmake -S ./ -B ./build"
+Build from the Level Renderer folder with cmake using "cmake -S ./ -B ./build"

 =======================================